 Climbing

-I have always been fond of climbing, to some degree.
+I have always been fond of climbing.
 From an early age I always climbed the nearest rock, tree, cliff face, or anything that looked scalable.
-My dad was always a great help — though never a climber himself, he had a great ability to assess risk, and taught me likewise.
-He never really stopped me from climbing something beyond my abilities; rather, he told me why something was too risky.
-My mother was the reason I climbed everything — in her day, she says she did the same.
-Nevertheless it is a mother’s job to worry, but fortunately (for her) that mostly wore off!
+My dad was always a great help — though never a climber himself, he was a great assessor of risk, and taught me likewise.
+However, my mum was the real reason I climbed everything — in her day, she was just the same.
+She said it’s a mother’s job to worry, but fortunately (for her) that mostly wore off!

 In secondary school, we were twice taken to Bewerley Park, an outdoor pursuits centre in the Yorkshire Dales.
 I was given a chance to climb Yorkshire gritstone for the first time!
 Unfortunately, my interest was to be left by the wayside until university.